DrupalizeMe/demo-domainaccess-7.x/README.md

-This series is about the Domain Access module.
+This series is about the Domain Access module for Drupal 7.
 The tutorials in this series are:

-01. Overview of Domain Access
+01. Introduction to Domain Access for Drupal 7
+02. Domain Access Overview
-02. DNS, Domain Names, and Apache vhosts
+03. DNS, Domain Names, and Apache vhosts
-03. Drupal Node Access System
+04. Drupal Node Access System
-04. Configure Apache for Multiple Domains
+05. Configure Apache for Multiple Domains
-05. Install Domain Access
+06. Install Domain Access
-06. Add and Configure Domains
+07. Configure Domain Access
+08. Domain Content and Settings
-07. Domain Access Permissions
+09. Domain Access Permissions
-08. Extending Domain Access
+10. Extending Domain Access

+Versions used in this series:
+- Drupal 7.34
+- Domain Access 7.x-3.11